lmu-cmsi1998-spring2025/assignments/the-non-accidental-programmer.md

 4. Generate the random coordinates within the loop, tallying up the ones inside the unit circle
 5. Make the program compute and display the final result

+These five (5) commits are _in addition to_ the first commit done during repository initialization.
+So in the end, you should have a total of six (6) or more commits in your repository when you’re done

 Note that we are expressly _not_ pushing our work to the GitHub servers until Scene Five

 Once more, you are _not_ expected to record yourself doing the actual edits.
 Just record yourself when the coding work is done and you are ready to commit your work.
 And you only need to record yourself for three (3) of the commits; do the others off-camera